Knowledge hub

 Choose an executor who will respect your wishes

 Your estate plan’s executor has a demanding role, where legal and tax knowledge would be beneficial.
 There can also be a great deal of emotional pressure if there is any conflict about your estate division between beneficiaries.
-You need to have absolute trust that your executor will honour your wishes as you have set them out in your will.
+You need to have absolute trust that your executor will honour your wishes as you have set them out in your Will.

 While many people choose a close friend or family member to act as executor, others prefer to hire a professional executor, such as a solicitor or an accountant, to handle the high level of responsibility and the role’s complexity.